 My children just love sweets; I remember when my first son was born, I attempted to convince him that raisins were sweets; it worked for a little while anyway.
-Now I have four older children they certainly know what they like – when I saw The Pink Whisk asking for Easter inspired bakes we had to have a go!
+Now I have four older children they certainly know what they like.

 Recently I saw an idea circulating about Facebook – someone had made crème egg muffins, which looked superb.
 In our house we prefer brownies; all the children go mad for them as they are lovely and moist.
 We used our normal chocolate brownie recipe (listed below) and then part way through the cooking dropped the halved frozen mini crème eggs into each section of the mix.